codeimpossible/codeimpossible.github.com/_posts/2014-02-09-game-prototyping-in-jsbin-2.md

 layout: post
 published: true
 title: 'Using Jsbin to prototype game features: Part Two'
-tags: "programming, javascript, fragcastle, game-development"
+tags: "programming javascript fragcastle game-development"
 ---

 This is part 2 of my "prototyping games in JsBin" blog post.
 If you haven't already, you might want to read [part one](http://codeimpossible.com/2014/02/02/game-prototyping-in-jsbin/) or [checkout the example on jsbin](http://jsbin.com/iPOzAJa/4/edit) to get caught up.